Donald Wayne Foster

-Donald Wayne Foster (born 1950) was a professor of English at Vassar College in New York.
-He is now retired.
+Donald Wayne Foster (born 1950) is a retired professor of English at Vassar College in New York.
 He is known for his work dealing with various issues of Shakespearean authorship through textual analysis.
 He has also applied these techniques in attempting to uncover mysterious authors of some high-profile contemporary texts.
 As several of these were in the context of criminal investigations, Foster was sometimes labeled a "forensic linguist".
 He has been inactive in this arena, however, since Condé Nast settled a defamation lawsuit brought against one of his publications for an undisclosed sum in 2007.

 Shakespearean scholarship

 Foster first achieved notice for addressing the mystery of the dedication of Shakespeare's sonnets.
 In the edition published by Thomas Thorpe, a dedication appears to "Mr. W.H." as the "onlie begetter" of the sonnets, and the identity of W.H. has aroused much speculation over the years.
 While in graduate school at the University of California, Santa Barbara, Foster formulated a theory that it was a typographical error.
 Though not the first to articulate the possibility, his article appeared in the Publication of the Modern Language Association in 1987, after he joined the Vassar faculty.
 Foster argued that the initials were meant to read either "W.S." or "W.SH." for Shakespeare himself, the dedication presumably having been written by Thorpe.
 Foster pointed to Shakespeare's initials being similarly abbreviated in other documents, as well as contemporaneous publications that misspelled authors' initials in the error-filled manuscripts of the time.

 While pursuing his research into these initials, Foster came across another work that led him to believe he had identified a previously unknown Shakespeare piece.
 This was a 1612 poem, A Funerall Elegye in memory of the late Vertuous Maister William Peeter, and would have been the first new Shakespeare identification in over a century.
 Thorpe, the publisher of the sonnets, had registered this work with the London Stationers, giving the author's initials as "W.S.".